Hazards Planning Center

 Jason Sheeley

 Jason Sheeley has worked for USACE since 2003 as a geospatial sciences subject matter expert.
-Prior to joining USACE he worked for a global engineering firm.
+Before joining USACE he worked for a global engineering firm.
 Since 2009 he has been with USACE Modeling, Mapping and Consequences Center, tasked with developing emergency action plan maps for dams and levee systems.
 He has been heavily involved with changes in USACE policies for EAPs and inundation maps and led the technical team that wrote the latest update to USACE policy.

 Headshot of Travis Tutka.